Motivic Steenrod problem away from the characteristic: Background and preliminary results

 \subsection{Motivic cohomology of equicharacteristic schemes}

 In \cite{elmanto-morrow}, Elmanto and Morrow construct motivic complexes $\Zb(i)^\mot$ of derived $k$-schemes, therefore also defining the motivic cohomology groups of derived $k$-schemes

-Their motivic complexes arise as graded pieces of a {motivic filtration} on algebraic $K$-theory, and as a result, there is a motivic Atiyah--Hirzebruch spectral sequence that realizes the expected relationship between motivic cohomology groups and the higher algebraic $K$-theory groups.
+Their motivic complexes arise as graded pieces of a {motivic filtration} on algebraic $K$-theory, and as a result, there is a motivic Atiyah--Hirzebruch spectral sequence that realizes the expected relationship between motivic cohomology groups and the higher (both positive and negative) algebraic $K$-theory groups.
 This, together with other good properties of Elmanto--Morrow's construction \cite[Theorem~1.1]{elmanto-morrow}, provides extremely strong evidence that they have indeed constructed the correct motivic cohomology theory.
 On smooth $k$-schemes, the motivic complexes agree with those defined by Bloch \cite{bloch:1986}.
-Kelly--Saito \cite{kelly-saito} offer an alternative construction of the motivic complexes as a pro-cdh-local left Kan extension of the motivic complexes over smooth $k$-varieties.
+Kelly--Saito \cite{kelly-saito} offer an alternative construction of the motivic complexes, at least for noetherian $k$-schemes, as a pro-cdh-local left Kan extension from smooth $k$-schemes of Bloch's cycle complexes.

 Here, we recall the basic properties of the motivic complexes that are necessary for the purposes of this paper.
 We start with recalling the relationship between the motivic complexes and their $\Ab^1$-invariant counterpart (see \cite[Theorem~1.5]{elmanto-morrow}).
 This is needed later, when we want to lift classes from the cdh-local motivic cohomology to motivic cohomology.